rkaunismaa/LangChain-Playground/README.md

 Installing the current release of langchain-experimental (0.0.58) would have installed a newer version of langchain, so I installed langchain-experimental==0.0.57 instead.

+I cloned langchain3 to langchain4, then uninstalled/installed langchain_experimental in langchain4 to get this notebook to work.

 ## Wednesday, May 8, 2024

 Today I needed to install some more libraries to accomodate some notebooks I was running locally in the repo [LLama3_Playground](https://github.com/rkaunismaa/Llama-3-Playground)